Leela

-In this irreverent yet irrefutable guide, The Mushroom Man takes us back to a time before ID books, apps, and other modern crutches.
-Wild mushrooms are no harder to tell apart than store-bought produce.
-We’ve been eating them for seven million years BC (Before Costco).
-And the only field guide we needed had two legs.
+Humanity has an Eden disorder, and nothing reveals it more than fungi.
+Wild mushrooms are no harder to tell apart than vegetables in the store.
+We’ve been eating them for five million years BC (Before Costco).
+And the only field guide we’ve ever needed is one with two legs.

 Alan Muskat, stand-up alchemedian and fungal fugleman, is the founding director of No Taste Like Home, the largest foraging education organization in the world.